 So how do we make sure our hair retains its strength, density, bounce, and shine?
 Well, one way is to introduce Moringa into our diet.

-You might have heard of Moringa in connection to treating diseases and conditions like diabetes, diarrhea, asthma, obesity, edema, bacterial diseases, symptoms of menopause, and much more.
+You might have heard of Moringa in connection to treating diseases and conditions like diabetes, diarrhea, asthma, obesity, edema, bacterial diseases, symptoms of menopause, erectile dysfunction and much more.
+It has also been used for ages to help improve milk production during breastfeeding.
 But do you know it can also be taken to improve your hair health?

 Let’s dive in and explore how Moringa can help with hair growth and more.